 Disabled Veterans’ Standard Homestead Exemption

 The new Disabled Veterans’ Standard Homestead Exemption provides a reduction in a property’s EAV to a qualifying property owned by a veteran with a service-connected disability certified by the U.S. Department of Veterans Affairs.
-A $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 50% but less than 70%, or a $5,000 homestead exemption is available to a veteran with a service-connected disability of at least 70%.
-A disabled veteran must file an annual application by the county’s due date of December 31 of the tax year to continue to receive this exemption.
+A $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 30% but less than 50%, or a $5,000 homestead exemption is available to a veteran with a service-connected disability of at least 50% but less than 70%.
+A disabled veteran with a 70% or more service-connected disability is exempt from property taxes.
+An annual application must be filed by the county’s due date of December 31 of the tax year to continue to receive this exemption.

 A Note on Claiming Exemptions

 You can claim only one of the following disabled homestead exemptions on your property for a single assessment year.
-The Disabled Veterans’ Homestead Exemption is up to a $70,000 reduction in assessed value for federally-approved specially adapted housing (35 ILCS 200 / 15-165).
+The Disabled Veterans’ Homestead Exemption is up to a $100,000 reduction in assessed value for federally-approved specially adapted housing (35 ILCS 200 / 15-165).
 The Disabled Persons’ Homestead Exemption is an annual $2,000 reduction in property’s EAV (35 ILCS 200 / 15-168).
-The Disabled Veterans’ Standard Homestead Exemption is an annual reduction of $2,500 or $5,000 in property’s EAV (35 ILCS 200 / 15-169).
+The Disabled Veterans’ Standard Homestead Exemption is an annual reduction of $2,500 or $5,000 or total exemption of property’s EAV (35 ILCS 200 / 15-169).

 Disabled Persons’ Homestead Exemption

 Physician's Statement for Disabled Person's Homestead Exemption